Anatomy of a Perfect IDP Fantasy Football Draft

 I recently completed an IDP mock draft with some of the finest IDP minds in the industry.
 It was a 28-round snipe-filled bloodbath.
 I know one of the questions facing managers is where do to draft your first defender.
 Arguments can be made to wait and build out your entire offense first, while others say target IDP early on in your draft.
 Ultimately, it depends on your league's scoring, the flow of your draft and the guys you covet.

-In this article, I'll be walking through my draft from the 11th spot using Draft Analyzer until Round 9.
+In this article, I'll be walking through my draft from the 11th spot using Draft Hero until Round 9.
 I really hope this provides some insight on who's available and who to target at specific rounds of your draft.

 First, here are the scoring settings:

 In this instance, we're looking at a balanced format, with a slight lean towards linebackers with the 1.5 points per solo tackle.
 Linebackers who accumulate solo tackles are king here.

 In the words of Mortal Kombat; FIGHT!
 When the draft commenced, Zeke's contract issues were just starting to materialize, but he still went second overall.
 I was targeting Melvin Gordon, even with his contract dispute.
 However, he went two picks before me.
 I decided to go with Bell.
 I still like to grab an RB who's going to be on the field in all situations and Bell fits that mold.
 Sure, he sat out last season, but he comes into the season fresh and it doesn't take much to get acclimated back to play.
 Get the ball, find the hole, run the ball.